High five from ASTEP: Three validated planets and two eclipsing binaries in a diverse set of long-period candidates: Stellar characterisation

 \section{Stellar characterisation}

 Characterising the host/primary star properties is pivotal for deriving accurate companion parameters.
-Our analysis starts from the TESS Input Catalog (TIC, \citealt{Stassun2018}), along with GaiaDR3 \citep{2023_gaiaDR3}, 2MASS \citep{2003_2MASS}, and other catalogs, and is refined by our observations.
+Our analysis started from the TESS Input Catalogue (TIC, \citealt{Stassun2018}), along with Gaia DR3 \citep{2023_gaiaDR3}, 2MASS \citep{2003_2MASS}, and other catalogues, and was refined by our observations.